Jordach/big_freaking_dig/README.md

 If a .lua file is being worked on lots, you'll know that it will be finished by the end of the day.

 Keep in mind that pull requests may get ignored as mail is not often checked.

+If you create a pull that happens to modify huge amounts of core code by using this as an example, http://dev.minetest.net/Lua_code_style_guidelines that PULL REQUEST WILL BE CLOSED AND NOT MERGED.